isgasho/TGEngine/README.md

-# hello-world
+# TGEngine
-#This is a readme file about hello-world
-#The reposity is used to do exercise
+## Test Go Engine
+This is a game engine writen by go.
+The Author is JuZhen
+email: 1312921719@qq.com